 Michelson Found Animals works to create a world in which this nonsurgical sterilization alternative is available to animal welfare organizations, shelters and adoption centers, veterinarian clinics, and public health groups to reduce feral animal populations and eliminate the euthanasia of healthy animals.

 Top scientists around the world have taken up this global challenge with funding from our philanthropy program.
 To date, we have committed over $14 million in Michelson Grants to more than 30 approved projects worldwide.

-For those investigators interested in applying, they should review our Resources prior to submitting a letter if intent for a Michelson Grant.
-Visit the website to learn about dog and cat reproduction, our Policy for Animals Involved in Research, and other important tools.
+For those investigators interested in applying, they should review our resources prior to submitting a letter of intent for Michelson Prizes and Grants.
+Visit the Found Animals website to learn about dog and cat reproduction, their Policy for Animals Involved in Research, and other important tools.

-Since his retirement from practice he and his wife, Alya Michelson, have contributed over $100 million dollars across various philanthropic projects, including the establishment of the Michelson Prize and Grants program.
-This program focuses on, though is not limited to, providing financial and administrative support to grantees.
-Grantees have access to program staff and receive exceptional feedback.
-Through product-focused and mission-driven programming the Michelson Prize & Grants Board has approved 30% of submitted proposals have been approved by the Michelson Board to-date, with an emphasis on product and mission-driven programming.
+Since his retirement from practicing medicine, Dr. Michelson and his wife, Alya, have contributed over $100 million dollars across various philanthropic projects, including the establishment of the Michelson Prize and Grants program.
+This program focuses on, though is not limited to, providing financial and administrative support to grantees conducting research on projects including the One-Shot Sterilant.
+The Michelson Prize and Grants Board has approved Approximately 30% of submitted proposals have been approved by the Michelson Board to-date, with an emphasis on product and mission-driven programming.

 These fundamentals offer recipients of the grant the support they need to overcome a challenge faced around the world: the humane control of the pet population.
 The mission is to develop a permanent sterilant for cats and dogs that is both nonsurgical and affordable –– thus saving the lives of millions of companion animals each year.

 About Michelson Found Animals Foundation